RealTonyBlaq/alx-higher_level_programming/README.md

 `0x08-python-more_classes` | More manipulation of Classes in Python.
 Usage of `__repr__` and `__str__`, and `__del__` class methods
 `0x09-everything_is_object` | Contains answers to quiz about Objects in Python `0x0A-python_inheritance` | Shows how a child class inherits methods and attributes from a parent class.
-`0x0B-python-input_output` | Shows how to read, write or append strings to files, JSON serialization and deserialization `0x0C-python_almost_a_circle` | Contains implementation of Classes, inheritance, file I/O as well JSON serialization and deserialization
+`0x0B-python-input_output` | Shows how to read, write or append strings to files, `JSON` serialization and deserialization `0x0C-python_almost_a_circle` | Contains implementation of Classes, inheritance, file I/O as well JSON serialization and deserialization
 `0x0D-SQL_introduction` | How to create databases, users, tables and query them, understanding basic SQL syntax.
-`0x0E-SQL_more_queries` | More SQL queries - Grant permissions in SQL and other fun stuff `0x0F-python_object_relational_mapping` | Object-Oriented Programming in Python - Using MySQLdb and SQLAlchemy modules to connect to and query a database and format output.
+`0x0E-SQL_more_queries` | More SQL queries - Grant permissions in SQL and other fun stuff `0x0F-python_object_relational_mapping` | Object-Oriented Programming in Python - Using `MySQLdb` and `SQLAlchemy` modules to connect to and query a database and format output.
-`0x12-javascript-warm_up` | Scripting with JS, understanding basic JS syntax `0x13-javascript_objects_scopes`
+`0x12-javascript-warm_up` | Scripting with JS, understanding basic JS syntax `0x13-javascript_objects_scopes_closures` | How to create classes, objects with JS,